Is tap water bad for your skin and hair?

 In this blog post we tackle these questions and provide insights on how to choose the right water filter for home.
 For a short answer, jump straight to the conclusion.

-Why the skin?
+Why is tap water an issue for the skin?

 - A barrier function, to protect the body from the environment